nerdErg/GoodForm/tutorial/03-CreateOrUpdateGrailsProject.md

 }
 ```
-#TODO forms can be served up without the controller, we just need to reference localhost:8080/goodform_tutorial/form...
+Forms can be served up without the controller, we just need to reference `/goodform_tutorial/form/createForm?formName='ContactDetails'`
-#However, having a specific controller allows you to specify custom behaviour during the form lifecycle operations (eg.
+However, having a specific controller allows you to specify custom behaviour during the form lifecycle operations (eg.
-#send an email/generate a PDF), which we will cover later.
+send an email/generate a PDF), which we will cover later.

 #Update layout